motanelson/python.game.board/README.md

 In the first 2 hours, it is in sector 0,0 because it goes to sleep there.
 It moves to sector 6,6 as it gets thirsty.
 Every 2 hours, it is in a new sector.
 If it gets thirsty, it will move to sector 6,6 where there is a watercourse, and to sector 6,a when it is hungry.

+But then I introduced the story of a monkey, who lives in sector 6,6 where there is water, but the monkey exists in a 3D space when it coexists with the tiger it has to climb the trees to avoid being caught by the tiger.